OpenMobileAlliance/dmse-documentation/content/en/utility-lwm2m-smart-meters.md

         </tr>
          <tr>
             <td>Binary App Data Container </br>ObjID: <a href="http://devtoolkit.openmobilealliance.org/OEditor/LWMOView?url=https%3A%2F%2Fraw.githubusercontent.com%2FOpenMobileAlliance%2Flwm2m-registry%2Fprod%2F19.xml" target="_blank">#19</a></td>
-            <td><b>Binary App Data container</b>: A generic container for applications.</td>
+            <td><b>Binary App Data container</b>: A generic container for applications.
+It is used to stored binary data related to applications, facilitating efficient management and exchange of such data in IoT and M2M scenarios.</td>
-            <td>Transport your data to suit a wide range of applications.</td>
+            <td>Transport your data to suit a wide range of applications.
+Enables utilities to reduce operating costs by efficiently managing binary data, leading to lower storage, bandwidth, and maintenance expenses, ultimately enhancing cost-effectiveness in the utility sector.</td>
          </tr>
         <tr>
             <td>LTE-MTC Band Config </br>ObjID: <a href="http://devtoolkit.openmobilealliance.org/OEditor/LWMOView?url=https%3A%2F%2Fraw.githubusercontent.com%2FOpenMobileAlliance%2Flwm2m-registry%2Fprod%2F501.xml" target="_blank">#501</a></td>
-            <td><b>LTE Band Configuration</b>: Allows to fine tune the LTE connectivity parameter.</td>
+            <td><b>LTE Band Configuration</b>: Allows to fine tune the LTE connectivity parameter.
+It is used to configure the cellular band used by the device as well as to change the band.
+It is intended to be used on LTE bands, as in NB-IoT and LTE Cat M1 frequency bands.</td>
-            <td>Construct the optimal power budget for the device's lifespan and adjust to evolving situations.</td>
+            <td>Construct the optimal power budget for the device's lifespan and adjust to evolving situations.
+This object empowers utilities to make informed choices about their IoT device communication, leading to reduced operating costs through enhanced efficiency, reduced manual intervention, and improved data quality.
+It aligns with the industry's goal of optimizing operations while maintaining reliable service delivery.</td>
          </tr>
         <tr>
            <td>Remote SIM Prov.
 ObjID: <a href="http://devtoolkit.openmobilealliance.org/OEditor/LWMOView?url=https%3A%2F%2Fraw.githubusercontent.com%2FOpenMobileAlliance%2Flwm2m-registry%2Fprod%2F504.xml" target="_blank">#504</a></td>
-           <td><b>Remote SIM Provisionning</b>: Facilitates remote SIM profile updates, supports network migration, remove risk of stranded assets.</td>
+           <td><b>Remote SIM Provisioning</b>: Facilitates remote SIM profile updates, supports network migration, remove risk of stranded assets.</td>
-           <td>Enables the choice of the most optimal networks, switching as better options become available or prioritizing those with the lowest power consumption to benefit the device's lifespan.</td>
+           <td>Enables the choice of the most optimal networks, switching as better options become available or prioritizing those with the lowest power consumption to benefit the device's lifespan.
+It empowers utilities to streamline SIM card management, optimize network usage, enhance security, and reduce downtime.</td>
         </tr>
     </tbody>
  </table>